bbawj/obsidian-semantic-search/README.md

 ## Commands
 |Command|Description|
 |-------|-----------|
 |Generate Input|Generate input csv based on sections of your notes.
-Currently, sections are defined as text blocks between headings (does not include H1).
+Currently, sections are defined as text blocks between headings.
 Prepared input is saved as `input.csv` in your root folder.
 |Generate Embedding|Obtain embeddings via OpenAI's `text-embedding-ada-002` embedding model (this requires that the generate input command was successfully executed).
 Generated embeddings is saved as `embedding.csv` in your root folder.
 |Open Query Modal|Semantic search through your notes using generated embeddings.
+|Recommend links using current selection|Uses current editor selection as query input, automatically linking the selection to semantic search suggestions.

 ## Configuration
 |Setting|Description|
 |-------|-----------|
 |API Key| Your OpenAI API key which can be found [here](https://platform.openai.com/account/api-keys).
 This gets stored into `data.json` as per all obsidian plugin settings data so make sure you do not commit this file to a repository.
 |Section Delimeters| The type of heading to use to delimit a file into sections by Generate Input Command.
 Smaller headers are subsets of bigger headers, e.g. the H1 option will also split sections starting with H2, H3 etc.
+|Enable link recommendation using `{{}}`| Use `{{}}` as a way to trigger semantic search suggestions for file linking.

 ## Demo
 https://user-images.githubusercontent.com/53790951/231014867-ce37c097-3b22-412a-9b1a-74204b0f167c.mp4